 Financing your education

 It’s never too early to make a plan for financing your education.
 It is recommended that you start researching your eligibility and loan options as soon as possible.
-The Pre-Health Programs are certificate-granting and are therefore eligible for federal aid, private loans and payment plans.
-However, there are no institutional grants, scholarships or work-study positions available for Pre-Health students.
+The Pre-Health Programs are structured and comprehensive preparatory programs.
+Students may be eligible for federal aid, private loans, and payment plans.
+However, there are no institutional grants, scholarships, or work-study positions available for Pre-Health students.

 Your tuition at the University of Pennsylvania is calculated at a per course unit (c.u.)* rate based on the program you choose and the number of course units for which you register unless otherwise indicated.

 Visit the following resources on Penn websites and federal websites to guide you through the process.

 Penn’s Student Financial Services office is available to prospective and current students for financial aid inquiries.
 For more information on financing your graduate studies, visit the Student Financial Services website to: